happypsyduck/fiatdex-gateway/README.md

 The FiatDex Marketplace is a simple interface to post buy and sell ETH offers.
 Users do not need to login and the offer data is stored up to 7 days from posting.
 This requires a centralized service to store offer data as SQLite database.
 Currently that server location is at: http://happypsyduck.mywebcommunity.org/interface/

 Check the database folder to view the server code to setup your own orderbook interface.
-A CORS proxy is used to allow cross site requests.
+A proxy is used to allow cross site requests at: https://fiatdex-proxy.herokuapp.com/

 ## Learn More
 Read the whitepaper to learn more about the process and how to trade.